kaby76/AntlrVSIX/README.md

 * The grammar used is the standard Antlr4 grammar in the examples: https://github.com/antlr/grammars-v4/tree/master/antlr4.

-* The parser is not incremental.
-The parse does not recover from syntax errors at all.
+* The parser is not incremental, and it does not recover from syntax errors at all.
 If the input grammar does not parse, there is no tagging.

 * If you want to make modifications for yourself, you should [reset your